rumd3x/PSP-POC/README.md

 ## How it works

-- This POC takes advantage of Stackless Python.
+- This POC is based on the concept of Stackless Python.
 It uses Stackless Python 2.5.2 port for PSP from [this repo](https://github.com/carlosedp/PSP-StacklessPython).
+The interpreter port is already compiled into `EBOOT.PBP` PSP binary.

 - When launched, the interpreter will try to find a "script.py" file in its directory and run it.
 If there is none, it will exit to XMB.

-- The `python` folder teoretically holds all python built-in libraries (the ones from Python 2.5 at least, but it is possible that some features were not fully ported) and are used by the Stackless Python interpreter at run time. **KEEP THIS FOLDER.**
+- The `python` folder teoretically holds all python built-in libraries (the ones from Python 2.5 at least, but it is possible that some features were not fully ported) and are used by the Stackless Python interpreter at run time. **KEEP THIS FOLDER AS IS.**

 - While developing, to enable code-completion for the PSP specific libraries, copy the files inside `dev-mocks` to the same folder as `script.py`.
 They are embeded into `EBOOT.PBP` when running on real hardware, so it can be safely discarted on a final release build.